 Each student has at least one IEP meeting per year.
 Here are some of the types of meetings you could be invited to attend:

 Initial IEP: The very first IEP meeting that a student has either after their IFSP or when they are first identified for special education services; and, because Maryland requires that any time a student moves to the state of Maryland with an IEP from another state, the IEP team is required to determine their eligibility again; therefore, it is considered the "Initial IEP".
 Assessments will be shared and all goals and objectives that the team has drafted will be reviewed with you for your consideration and input.
 Your signature is necessary for the implementation of this first IEP.

-- Periodic Review IEP: teachers or parents may request this type of meeting when additional information needs to be discussed, and it may create a change in the IEP.
+Periodic Review IEP: Teachers or parents may request this type of meeting when additional information needs to be discussed, and it may create a change in the IEP.

 IEP Addendum: This can be done when small changes to the IEP are necessary and have been discussed and agreed to by all members of the team, including the parents/guardians.
 You will need to sign the addendum, but rarely is a formal meeting necessary.
 The paperwork can be sent home for your convenience, and returned to the school for the record.